OndrejNepozitek/Edgar-Unity/docs/pipelinePayload.md

 title: Pipeline payload
 ---

 Pipeline payload is an object that flows through the pipeline.
 Each pipeline task can modify the payload and all the following tasks in the payload will have access to that modified object.
-TODO

 ## Basic idea